shmilylty/OneForAll/README.en.md

 In order to solve the above pain points, the term OneForAll comes from one of my favorite Japanese cartoons,《[My Hero Academia](https://manhua.fzdm.com/131/)》.It's a top personality that has grown from generation to generation, and now [TV series](https://www.bilibili.com/bangumi/media/md7452/)has been updated to season 4.
 As its name suggests, I want OneForAll to be a collection of 100 strong, powerful and fast subdomains that collect the ultimate artifact 🔨.

 At present, OneForAll is still under development, there must be a lot of problems and areas for improvement.
-Welcome to submit [Issues](https://github.com/shmilylty/OneForAll/issues) or [PR](https://github.com/shmilylty/OneForAll/pulls)，If you like, give it to a little star ✨，At present, there is a special QQ group for OneForAll communication and feedback: 👨‍👨‍👦‍👦：:[**824414244**](//shang.qq.com/wpa/qunwpa?idkey=125d3689b60445cdbb11e4ddff38036b7f6f2abbf4f7957df5dddba81aa90771)，You can also email me 📧[admin@hackfun.org] or tweet to me  https://twitter.com/jinglingbiaodi 。
+Welcome to submit [Issues](https://github.com/shmilylty/OneForAll/issues) or [PR](https://github.com/shmilylty/OneForAll/pulls)，If you like, give it to a little star ✨，At present, there is a special QQ group for OneForAll communication and feedback: 👨‍👨‍👦‍👦：:[**824414244**](//shang.qq.com/wpa/qunwpa?idkey=125d3689b60445cdbb11e4ddff38036b7f6f2abbf4f7957df5dddba81aa90771)，You can also 📧[email](mailto://admin@hackfun.org) or [tweet](https://twitter.com/jinglingbiaodi) to me .

 ## 👍Features

-* **powerful collection capability**，For more information, please see [collection module description](https://github.com/shmilylty/OneForAll/tree/master/docs/collection_modules.md).
+* **Powerful collection capability**，For more information, please see [collection module description](https://github.com/shmilylty/OneForAll/tree/master/docs/collection_modules.md).
   1. Collect subdomains using certificate transparency (there are currently 6 modules: `censys_api`，`spyse_api`，`certspotter`，`crtsh`，`entrust`，`google`）

   2. General check collection subdomains (there are currently 4 modules: domain transfer vulnerability exploitation`cdx`, cross-domain policy file `cdx`, HTTPS certificate `cert`, content security policy `csp`, robots file `robots`, and sitemap file `sitemap`.
 Check NSEC record, NSEC3 record and other modules will be added later).